 5.9 These wide grass verges in the parish are significant as they contribute to the distinctive character of the environment and provide an essential habitat for wildlife, especially those with ditches.
-These should be maintained carefully to take away excess water from the highway, alleviate the effects of flooding in times of heavy rainfall, and contribute to the watercourses that feed rivers such as the Sherway and tributaries leading to the Upper Stour which starts just a few miles west of the parish and flows through the northern part of the parish (see Appendix 1).
+These should be maintained carefully to take away excess water from the highway, alleviate the effects of flooding in times of heavy rainfall, and contribute to the watercourses that feed rivers such as the Sherway to the south of the Parish and tributaries leading to the Upper Stour which starts just a few miles west of the parish and flows through the northern part of the parish (see Appendix 1).

-5.10 The purpose of this plan is to ensure that all new development is sensitive to the individual character and richness of Egerton's landscape, preserving and enhancing specified distinctive features and biodiversity.
+5.10 The purpose of this Plan is to ensure that all new development is sensitive to the individual character and richness of Egerton's landscape, preserving and enhancing specified distinctive features and biodiversity.
+The large number of ponds, the arable field margins and traditional orchards not only contribute to landscape character but are recognised by Natural England as priority habitats for species such as the great crested newt and dormouse, and are essential to the biodiversity of the parish.
 Development proposals will, where appropriate, be required to contribute to the protection, management and enhancement of the biodiversity and landscape character of the site and surrounding areas.
 This should be through green infrastructure plans that include the provision of green spaces, suitable planting of native trees, creating ponds, preserving natural boundaries and ensuring the protection of features that already exist to provide shelter for wildlife, whilst also generating harmony between development and nature.
 Green corridors will need to be preserved or created to ensure that wildlife has a continued safe haven.
-This is ever more important in view of the loss of wildlife habitats locally, nationally and universally - and in recognition of the positive part played by the natural environment in sustaining the world's ecosystems and in mitigating the effects of climate change (see also ENP Policies D7 and D8, pp 65 &69).
-Opportunities to create a community woodland and wildflower meadows will be explored (see Community Aspiration, p 68) to increase wildlife habitat and biodiversity with the additional benefit to all residents now and in the future.
+This is ever more important in view of the loss of wildlife habitats locally, nationally and universally - and in recognition of the positive part played by the natural environment in sustaining the world's ecosystems and in mitigating the effects of climate change (see also ENP Policies D7 and D8, pp 66 & 70).
+Opportunities to create a community woodland and wildflower meadows will be explored (see Community Aspiration, p 69) to increase wildlife habitat and biodiversity with the additional benefit to all residents now and in the future.